-- 1) An Accessibility Plan may not be available for the current semester, session, course, co-op placement, practicum placement, exam, event, or activity if the student with a disability does not register with Accessibility Services by the following timelines: - a.
-At least six calendar weeks in advance of the first scheduled day of classes if the student has not previously been registered with AS; - b.
-No later than the add/drop deadline, as defined in the Keyano College Credit Calendar, after the start of each semester if the student was registered with AS prior to the start of the semester; - c.
-At least six calendar months in advance of the first scheduled day of classes if the student requires sign language interpretation; - d.
-At least six calendar months in advance of the first scheduled day of classes if the student requires structural modifications to the physical environment; - e.
-At least 4 calendar months in advance of the first day of practicum placement in the Nursing, Allied Health, and Bachelor of Education programs; - f.
-No later than ten business days after the release of the final examination schedule if the student is writing examinations in Testing Services; - g.
-Timelines for apprentices will align with special requirement protocols as defined by Alberta Apprenticeship and Industry Training. - 2) Students must provide supporting documentation to Accessibility Services as soon as possible.
+- 1. An Accessibility Plan may not be available for the current semester, session, course, co-op placement, Practicum Placement, exam, event, or activity if the Student with a Disability does not register with Accessibility Services by the following timelines: - a.
+At least six calendar weeks in advance of the first scheduled day of classes if the Student has not previously been registered with AS; - No later than the add/drop deadline, as defined in the Keyano College Credit Calendar, after the start of each semester if the Student was registered with AS prior to the start of the semester; - c.
+At least six calendar months in advance of the first scheduled day of classes if the Student requires sign language interpretation; - d.
+At least six calendar months in advance of the first scheduled day of classes if the Student requires structural modifications to the physical environment; - e.
+At least 4 calendar months in advance of the first day of Practicum Placement in the nursing and allied heath programs; - f.
+No later than ten business days after the release of the final examination schedule if the Student is writing examinations in Testing Services; - g.
+Timelines for Apprentices will align with Special Requirement protocols as defined by Alberta Apprenticeship and Industry Training. - 2.
+Students will be required to provide supporting documentation to Accessibility Services as soon as reasonably possible.
 Supporting documentation will: - a.
 Either be in English or have attached to the original documentation an English translation of the documentation certified by a qualified translator; - b.
-Confirm the rationale for seeking an accommodation; - c.
+Confirm the rationale for seeking an Accommodation; - c.
 Be from a credentialed health professional; - d.
 Include the credentialed health professional's name, title, contact information, and be on official letterhead with original signature; - e.
 Include the date of assessment; - f.
-Include a statement on the nature of the disability and the care plan including any medications and the impact of not following the care plan; - g.
-Explain the impact of the disability on the student in a post-secondary learning environment; a diagnosis alone is insufficient.
+Include a statement on the nature of the Disability and the care plan including any medications and the impact of not following the care plan; - g.
+Explain the impact of the Disability on the Student in a post-secondary learning environment; a diagnosis alone is insufficient.

-Appendix B:
+Appendix B: Information to Include in a Complaint